-Rum awaits you just about anywhere you go in the Caribbean, but no destination is quite as rum-soaked as San Juan, Puerto Rico.
-While much of the island is still recovering from the devastation from Hurricane Maria nearly six months ago, San Juan is slowly getting back on its feet.
-Hotels and bars are open, and the beaches are a beautiful as ever.
-All it’s missing is you.
-So throw on your drinking shoes and go support the best rum-loving community in the Caribbean.
+Rum awaits you just about anywhere you go in the Caribbean, but no destination is perhaps quite as rum-soaked as San Juan, Puerto Rico.
+Great hotels, restaurants and bars abound, and the beaches are as beautiful as ever.
+All that’s missing is you.
+So throw on your drinking shoes, and go support one of the best rum-loving towns in the Caribbean.

-The InterContinental San Juan is a beachfront hotel located along Isla Verde.
-Plan ahead and the hotel will be glad to set up a private cocktail class and tutorial with head bartender Jaders Calcaño, who has competed in and won a variety of cocktail competitions on the island and internationally.
+InterContinental San Juan is a beachfront hotel located along Isla Verde.
+Plan ahead and the hotel will be glad to arrange a private cocktail class and tutorial with head bartender Jaders Calcaño, who has competed in and won a variety of cocktail competitions on the island and internationally.

 “The hotel gives me the support I need to continue growing,” he says.
 So while down at the pool bar you might find slightly modified but still traditional tropical staples, when you get his full attention, the creative wheels start turning.

 That might lead to a drink such as the Back in Thyme Daiquiri, adding tamarind juice, chocolate bitters and thyme to a Daiquiri.
 Or the Piña Colada, using coconut water and fresh pineapple juice, along with lemongrass syrup, black sesame seeds and a frothy whipped cream and egg white topping.

 The Icaro team unveiled this addition in the bustling La Placita de Santurce neighborhood.
 Expect a mix of tropical and Tiki drinks—and if you didn’t realize those were different categories, you’ll quickly comprehend that here.